 - Favorite colors: You know what these are.
 Hopefully, no mauve or dusty rose.

-- Colors in the garden: Pick up on colors from the garden, like those purple irises, orange calendula, a blue similar to the pool water, or even green—there should be plenty of that.
+- Colors in the garden: Echo colors from the garden, like those purple irises, orange calendula, a blue similar to the pool water, or even green—there should be plenty of that.

 Proportion and Scale

 Let's take the space of your outdoor room—say it's a 12 x 12-foot gazebo.
 Now gather all of the elements that go into that room—outdoor furniture, accessories, and plants—and fill it up.
 If you have, say, one tall bistro table with a couple of matching chairs and an 8-inch pot of calla lilies left over from Mother's Day, your outdoor room might look kind of bare.
 Minimalism is nice, but neglected or not well-thought-out is another thing entirely.